nosainwe/Biomedical-projects/CT_first_poc_repo/README.md

 - can I export stable embeddings that could later support more serious downstream analysis?

 If the answer to those is yes, then this repo has done its job.

-## Notes

-This repo is intentionally simple.

-I would rather show a smaller pipeline that is real, readable, and easy to explain than build something bloated that I cannot defend line by line.